henrik/octopress/README.markdown

 ## Blog license

-The blog engine and its default theme are under the MIT license.
+Octopress and its default theme are under the MIT license.

 Please don't steal my customized theme wholesale, but you can of course borrow bits and pieces.
 Not the pug graphic! :)